 No products in the cart.

-Since a few decades options for home oxygen delivery have changed tremendously.
-Technology innovation and continuously growing patient demand for new, more affordable and more accessible medical grade oxygen therapy devices has managed to build a need in considerable out-of-clinic improvement.
-This is exactly what Certhealth delivers.
+Technological innovation and a continuously growing patient demand for new, more affordable and accessible medical grade oxygen therapy devices has led to considerable out-of-clinic improvements.

 When oxygen is really cold, it liquifies.
-This physical oxygen form allows for a larger amount of oxygen to be put into a small tank and weigh considerably less than a compressed oxygen tank.
+This physical oxygen form allows for a larger amount of oxygen to be put into a small tank and weighs considerably less than a compressed oxygen tank.

 Another thing to keep in mind is the size of the unit.
 Measure your daily oxygen consumption and make sure you provide enough supply when taking it with you on the go.
 If you are a wheelchair user, check out Certhealth’s Oxygen Wheelchair bag for an oxygen canister.